Toni Collette: 1990–1999: Early work and breakthrough

 In 1992, her agent alerted her to a proposed film project with a good role; a year later Muriel's Wedding (1994) was financed and started casting in June 1993.
 Although the actor auditioned on the first day, she did not win the role until three months later.
 In preparation for portraying Muriel, the actor gained 18 kg in 7 weeks.
-The film was a critical and commercial success, grossing US$15.2 million on a budget of US$9 million.
 James Berardinelli of Reelviews called her "vibrant and energetic", while Peter Stack of the San Francisco Chronicle opined that Collette played the lead role with "disarming earnestness".
 She received her first Golden Globe Award nomination, for Best Actress and won the AACTA Award for Best Actress.

-In 1996, she had parts in three critically acclaimed films.
+In 1996, she had parts in three films.
 In the comedy drama Così, which reunited her with Muriel's Wedding castmate Rachel Griffiths, she played an actor recovering from drug addiction.
 David Stratton of Variety magazine said Collette "[gave] a terrific performance".
 In the drama Lilian's Story she played an eccentric woman sent to a mental asylum in her youth.
 Stratton found her to be "poignant" and took note of her range and depth.
 She won her second AACTA Award, this time for Best Actress in a Supporting Role.
 In the period comedy Emma, an adaptation of Jane Austen's novel of the same name, she played Harriet Smith, a close friend of the titular character.
 Originally dismissive of Austen's works, she found Emma to be "warm and witty and clever".
 Jane Ganahl of San Francisco Chronicle wrote, "[Harriet was] played with heartbreaking empathy... desperately trying to meet Mr. Right – so awkwardly you fear she'll slip on a banana peel."